-Cam Marston is the leading expert on the impact of generational change and its impact on the workplace and marketplace.
-As an author, columnist, blogger, and lecturer, he imparts a clear understanding of how generational demographics are changing the landscape of business.
-Marston and his firm, Generational Insights, have provided research and consultation on generational issues to hundreds of companies and professional groups, ranging from small businesses to multinational corporations, as well as major professional associations, for over 17 years.
+Cam Marston is the leading expert on generational change and its impact on the workplace and marketplace.
+As an author, columnist, training and development designer, and lecturer, he imparts a clear understanding of how generational demographics are changing the landscape of business.
+Marston and his firm, Generational Insights, have provided research and consultation on generational issues to hundreds of companies and professional groups, ranging from small businesses to multinational corporations, as well as major professional associations, for over 20 years.

 Marston’s books, articles, columns, and blog describe and analyze the major generations of our time: Matures (born before 1946), Baby Boomers, (born 1946-64), Generation X (born 1965-79), and Millennials (born 1980-2000).
 He explains how their generational characteristics and differences affect every aspect of business, including recruiting and retention, management and motivation, and sales and marketing.

 His first book, Motivating The “What’s In It For Me?”
 Workforce (2005), explores the characteristics and motivations that each generation brings to the workforce and suggests management tactics applicable to any business setting.
 His next book, Generational Insights (2010) is a guide to the best practices in managing generational issues.
 Generational Selling Tactics That Work (2011) is the first book-length study of generational approaches to sales and marketing.
-His two training videos have been best sellers since introduced in 2005 and his new online training and ILT courses are finding audiences inside corporations and with individuals aiming to keep their skills sharp.
-His short book The Gen-Savvy Financial Advisor (2012) is a must-read in the financial services industry.
+His two DVD training videos have been best sellers since introduced in 2005 and his new online training and ILT courses are finding audiences inside corporations and with individuals aiming to keep their skills sharp.
+His short book The Gen-Savvy Financial Advisor (2012, revised 2016) is a must-read in the financial services industry.

 As a consultant, Marston has provided insight and advice to leadership at the nation’s most prominent corporations as well as multinational corporations including American Express, Fidelity, BASF, Nestle, Schlumberger, Merrill Lynch, Kellogg, Coca-Cola, Macy’s, Warner Brothers, ESPN, Qualcomm, RE/MAX and Eli Lilly.
-He has also offered presentations and consultations for the U.S. Department of Agriculture, the Internal Revenue Service, and the U.S. Army, as well as major professional associations such as the American Bankers Association, the Financial Services Roundtable, and the Million Dollar Roundtable.
+He has also offered presentations and consultations for the U.S. Army, the Internal Revenue Service, and the Los Alamos Nuclear Laboratory, as well as major professional associations such as the American Bankers Association, the Financial Services Roundtable, and the Million Dollar Roundtable.
 He is an ongoing instructor at Belmont University’s Scarlett School of Leadership.

 Marston’s presentations are informative, engaging, and humorous.
-He offers concrete demographic research that is tailored to his audience and he enlivens the data with anecdotes, tales from the real business world, attention-grabbing visuals, and quips that make the message memorable.
+He offers concrete demographic research that is tailored to his audience.
+But he enlivens the data with anecdotes, tales from the real business world, attention-grabbing visuals, and quips that make the message memorable.
 His training programs are interactive and actionable and Marston’s clients consistently report that his research makes his programs relevant and his presentation style makes them interesting and fun.

-Marston’s insights and expertise are the products of over 17 years of research and consultation across a wide range of industries as well as his own early-career background in corporate sales and research.
-He holds a Bachelor of Arts from Tulane University and is a native and resident of Mobile, Alabama.
+Marston’s insights and expertise are the product of 20 years of research and consultation across a wide range of industries as well as his own early-career background in corporate sales and research.
+He holds a Bachelor of Arts from Tulane University.
+He is a native and resident of Mobile, Alabama.